mmoessler/illustration-statistical-concepts/README.md

 ```

+## Ideas

+* Illustration of decision errors in hypothesis tests
+* Illustration of the distribution of joint parameter test statistic

 ## Licence

 This project is part of the [DeLLFi](https://www.uni-hohenheim.de/en/project-dellfi) (Integrating digitalization along teaching, learning, and research) project of the University of Hohenheim and funded by [Foundation for Innovation in University Teaching](https://stiftung-hochschullehre.de/)